cardano-scaling/website/monthly/2025-05-monthly.md

 ### Signing ancillary files of the Cardano database

-Here is a summary of the recent changes related to the signing of ancillary files in the Cardano database, and of the next steps for signing them with the Mithril protocol.:
+Here is a summary of the recent changes related to the signing of ancillary files in the Cardano database, and of the next steps for signing them with the Mithril protocol:

 #### Cardano Database Certification (v1 & v2)